Superradiance Constraints from GW231123: Introduction

-To date, superradiance constraints have been derived using BH spin measurements that are inferred from x-ray observations~\cite{Stott:2020gjj,Unal:2020jiy,Baryakhtar:2020gao,Hoof:2024quk,Witte:2024drg}; this approach, however, can be highly sensitive to the properties of matter near the innermost stable circular orbit (where the modeling is the least well-understood), the details of radiative transfer, and the thermodynamic properties of x-ray emitting regions -- see \eg~\cite{Witte:2024drg} for a detailed discussion of observational systematics.
-GW observations offer an alternative route to measuring high-spin BHs which is free from the modeling systematics that plague x-ray observations -- the only difficulty, until now, has been the lack of gravitationally-observed high-spin BHs.\footnote{There have been attempts to use radio observations of supermassive BHs~\cite{Unal:2020jiy}, however the large residual differences between analyses suggest uncertainties on the spin inference remain too large to be of use~\cite{nemmen2019spin,EventHorizonTelescope:2019pgp,tamburini2020measurement,cruz2022state}.}
+To date, superradiance constraints have been derived using BH spin measurements that are inferred from x-ray observations~\cite{Stott:2020gjj,Unal:2020jiy,Baryakhtar:2020gao,Hoof:2024quk,Witte:2024drg}; this approach, however, can be highly sensitive to the properties of matter near the innermost stable circular orbit (where the modeling is the least well-understood), the details of radiative transfer, and the thermodynamic properties of x-ray emitting regions -- see \eg~\cite{Witte:2024drg} for a detailed discussion of systematics.
+GW observations offer an alternative route to measuring high-spin BHs which is free from the modeling systematics that plague x-ray observations -- the only difficulty, until now, has been the lack of gravitationally-observed high-spin BHs.\footnote{There have been attempts to use radio observations of supermassive BHs~\cite{Unal:2020jiy}, however the large residual differences between analyses suggest uncertainties on the spin inference remain too large to be of use~\cite{nemmen2019spin,EventHorizonTelescope:2019pgp,tamburini2020measurement,cruz2022state}.
+It is worth highlighting that during the review of this manuscript, LVK released an analysis of GW241011~\cite{LIGOScientific:2025brd}, which yielded the most precise high-spin measurement to date; the mass of this event, however, is situated in the same range as BHs for which there exist x-ray spin measurements, and thus the derived constraints are sub-dominant to pre-existing limits. }